 This is in contrast to a direct process where no pre-forming of the part is done prior to the hot stamping operation.
 As minimal stamping operations other than forming can be completed in the direct hot stamping die there is a greater use of post stamping laser trimming operations.
-In both processes, oxidation of the part due to exposure to the ambient atmosphere may occur a de- scaling operation may be necessary.
+In both processes, oxidation of the part due to exposure to the ambient atmosphere may occur and a de- scaling operation may be necessary.
 Due to the extreme hardness of the scale and movement of the blank in the die during the stamping operation, high die wear may result.
-To address the scale formation in hot stamping operations, steel products are provided that include an Aluminized, Galvanealed, or other barrier coating that prevents oxidation of the surface and post-process scale removal.
+To address the scale formation in hot stamping operations, steel products are provided that include an Aluminized, Galvanealed, or other barrier coating that prevents oxidation of the surface and formation to address die wear issues and post-process scale removal.

-5.4 Various Joining Methods Considered for AHSS and Steel E-Motive
+5.4 Joining Methods Considered for AHSS and Steel E-Motive